alite/vjlxnr/README.md

 7. Sync rate mask layer; see 3.
 8. Fade in/out of mask layer
 9. Threshold mask layer; if the audio level exceeds the threshold, an additional impulse is triggered independent of the sync rate; a value of '0' disables threshold triggering
-10. Red filter; decreasing fades out the red channel of the resulting image; changing this parameter has global effect
+10. Red filter; fades in and out out the red channel of the resulting image; changing this parameter has global effect
-11. Green filter; decreasing fades out the green channel of the resulting image; changing this parameter has global effect
+11. Green filter; fades in and out out the green channel of the resulting image; changing this parameter has global effect
-12. Blue filter; decreasing fades out the blue channel of the resulting image; changing this parameter has global effect
+12. Blue filter; fades in and out out the blue channel of the resulting image; changing this parameter has global effect
-13. Drop zone; move and drop a folder containing up to 32 PNG files onto this area; the media data gets compiled (according the resolution parameter, see 15.) and buffered for effective use during performance (this process can take some time); keep in mind that the video gets stuck during this operation, so it should be avoided while the transport of your DAW is running; once the media data is prepared, ist is saved within the Live Set
+13. Drop zone; move and drop a folder containing up to 32 PNG files onto this area; the media data gets compiled (according the resolution parameter, see 15.) and buffered for effective use during performance (this process can take some time); keep in mind that the video can get stuck during this operation, so it should be avoided while the transport of your DAW is running; once the media data is prepared, ist is saved within the Live Set
 14. Saturation (color) of the mask layer
-15. Video resolution; this parameter changes the size of the buffered media data (it does NOT set the size of the video window!); should be choosen according to the device playing the video (i.e. for use with a full HD beamer, set it to 1920x1080), but keep in mind the higher the resolution, the more memory and CPU is used (every change of an image causes copying image data from RAM memory to the graphics card memory); lsetting this value to 'auto' scales the image to fit in the actual size of the video window, 'auto 2x' sets it to 4 times the actual size
+15. Video resolution; this parameter changes the size of the buffered media data (it does NOT set the size of the video window!
+The size aof the video window must be set manually or by pressing 'ESC' to enter full screen mode.); should be choosen according to the device playing the video (i.e. for use with a full HD beamer, set it to 1920x1080), but keep in mind the higher the resolution, the more memory and CPU is used (every change of an image causes copying image data from RAM memory to the graphics card memory); lsetting this value to 'auto' scales the image to fit in the actual size of the video window, 'auto 2x' sets it to 4 times the actual size (if you want to choose these values, you should do it after sizing the video window!)
 16. Indicator of a threshold impulse - mask layer
-17. Random damping of the movement in x- and y-direction of the mask layer; a value of '0' means no damping occurs, a value of '100' means deflection depends to 100% on accident
+17. Random damping of the movement in x- and y-direction of the mask layer; a value of '0' means no damping occurs, a value of '100' means deflection happens to 100% by accident
 18. Influences the amount of movement in z-direction of the mask layer
 19. Influences the smoothness of movement of the mask layer; a value of '1' means, moving the layer to the new/next position takes exactly as long as set by the parameter sync rate; higher values lead to slower, 'smoother' and shorter movement (the layer will never reach it's next position), smaller values speed up movement so the layer will remain at the target position until the next position is requested (leads to a more chopped movement)
 20. Sensitivity of the movement of the mask layer; sets the amount the audio level influences the layer movement